Guardiola's Positional Play Explained: The Pressing Trap Behind the Possession

 Why did City put a centre-back in midfield?

-Because the single pivot was a single point of failure, and Guardiola hates failure points.
-With only Rodri screening, one man-marker on Rodri could strangle City’s whole circulation.
-Add Stones beside him and you have a double pivot in possession — two outlets, two screens, and a 3-2 base behind the ball that makes the counter almost un-spring-able.
+To remove a single point of failure: with only Rodri holding, one man-marker could strangle City’s entire circulation, so adding Stones beside him created two outlets, two screens, and a 3-2 base behind the ball that makes the counter almost un-spring-able.

 You saw the logic pay off in the 7-0 demolition of RB Leipzig on 14 March 2023, where Haaland scored five and City advanced 8-1 on aggregate (UEFA report).
 Leipzig are a pressing, vertical, transition side — exactly the profile that used to hurt City.
 The Stones double pivot turned their press into a trap: every time Leipzig committed bodies forward to win the ball, City played around them and the structure behind absorbed the counter that never came.
 Haaland, the one genuinely un-Guardiola signing — a pure number nine where Pep once fielded a false 9 in Lionel Messi — simply finished what the structure created.
 The system pins the back line; the striker punishes it.